Edith Pretty: Later life

 During the First World War, Edith Dempster served as quartermaster at the Red Cross' auxiliary hospital at Winsford, and helped to house Belgian refugees.
 By 1917 she was working with the French Red Cross at Vitry-le-François, and Le Bourget in France.

 After her mother's death in 1919, Edith Dempster cared for her father at Vale Royal.
-When he died in Cape Town during a visit to South Africa in 1925, Edith, and her sister, Elizabeth, inherited an estate valued at more than £500,000 – about £39 million in 2025.
+When he died in Cape Town during a visit to South Africa in 1925, Edith and her sister Elizabeth inherited an estate valued at more than £500,000 – about £39 million in 2025.

 In 1926 Edith Dempster married Frank Pretty (1878–1934), of Ipswich, who had first proposed to her on her 18th birthday, and had corresponded with her during the war.
 Frank Pretty was the son of William Tertius Pretty (1842–1916), the owner of a corset-making and drapery business in Ipswich.
-Frank Pretty had been a major in the Suffolk Regiment's 4th (Territorial) Battalion and had been wounded twice during the war.
+Frank Pretty had been a major in the Suffolk Regiment's 4th (Territorial) Battalion and was wounded twice during the war.
 His participation in 1915 in the Battle of Neuve Chapelle was captured in a painting by the artist Fred Roe.
 After the war, Frank Pretty continued to serve the Suffolk Regiment, obtaining the rank of lieutenant colonel and commander of the 4th Battalion in 1922, while also working in the family business.

 Edith Dempster Pretty gave up the lease on Vale Royal after her marriage to Frank Pretty and bought the 213 ha Sutton Hoo estate, including Sutton Hoo House, along the River Deben, near Woodbridge, Suffolk.
-She served as a magistrate in Woodbridge, and in 1926 donated the Dempster Challenge Cup to Winsford Urban District Council, her former Red Cross posting.
+She served as a magistrate in Woodbridge, and in 1926 donated the Dempster Challenge Cup to Winsford Urban District Council, the town of her former Red Cross posting.
 The Cup has been awarded annually for most years since to a plot-holder on Winsford's garden allotments.

 On 7 September 1930, aged 47, Edith Dempster Pretty gave birth to a son, Robert Dempster Pretty.
 Four years later Frank Pretty died on his 56th birthday in 1934, from stomach cancer diagnosed earlier that year.

 Edith Dempster Pretty became interested in Spiritualism, visiting a faith healer named William Parish and supporting a Spiritualist church in Woodbridge.